 $ kubectl get pv pvc-bbc599d1-f988-4178-99a3-545bce997b58 -o yaml

 The CSI section in the YAML file will appear similar to this:

 Backup and Restore Questions

-With the default cluster backup settings of "Full Cluster" and "Enable PV snapshots", all namespaces and all cluster-scoped resources will be included in the backup.
+With the default cluster backup settings of "Full Cluster" and "Include persistent volumes", all namespaces and all cluster-scoped resources will be included in the backup.
 All resource data is automatically backed up to CloudCasa's secure cloud storage.
-All persistent volumes (PVs) that support the CSI snapshot API are snapshotted, but are not transferred to the cloud.
+By default, all persistent volumes (PVs) that support the CSI snapshot API and AWS EBS PVs will be snapshotted on local storage, but not transferred to the cloud.
+If "Snapshot and copy to CloudCasa" is selected, the PV data will be transferred to the cloud.

 Yes!
 Your data is compressed.

 Yes!
 Your data is encrypted both over the network and at rest.